Lightweight, complex mechanical parts can now be “built to order” quickly and automatically, thanks to Additive Manufacturing (AM) technologies.

 Reproducibility is the key word here, and that means tight monitoring of the relevant laser parameters.
 The beam’s power, as well as its focal spot location and shape, must be very stable across the full working field, for every layer, across multiple beams and perhaps multiple systems, over time.
 And all this for a technology that is complex and still quite new.
 Not a trivial demand!

 Ophir offers solutions for monitoring these critical laser parameters.

-There are instruments for measuring laser beam power and energy, from sensors to meters and PC Interfaces, and even a wireless meter (“Quasar”) for when you can’t have a cable connection with the sensor (such as when measuring inside a chamber).
+There are instruments for measuring laser beam power and energy, from sensors to meters and PC Interfaces (including a wireless meter “Quasar”) To measure laser power inside the building chamber when you can't have a cable connection, MKS developed the Ophir Ariel laser power measurement device.